11. Matrices and other arrays#

 Setting byrow=TRUE

-in a call to the matrix
+in a call to the matrix function

-not the column/row-majorness.
+vector, not the resulting column/row-majorness.

 (B <- matrix(1:6, ncol=3, byrow=TRUE))